 “I’m sure there are people in equally the same situation who have the absolute need to be in a recognised marriage.”

 The Devonport couple has been companions for 30 years and in a relationship for eight years.

 Australian Marriage Equality national director Rodney Croome said the campaign was launched after the couple contacted him for support.

-“Every Australian couple should have the right to legally wed,” he said.
+“Every Australian couple should have the right to legally wed.

 “Their dire situation is also a reminder that marriage equality is an urgent reform that needs to be resolved now, not some distant or trivial issue that politicians can put to one side.”